AudioControl – How To Setup AccuBass Feature

 AudioControl’s patent pending AccuBASS circuit is designed to recover the bass that goes missing when the volume is increased in some factory sound systems.

-AccuBASS restores bass around 50 Hz to 125 Hz; AccuBASS will not add content which is not already present in the signal and can be set to activate only when the bass in the factory system begins rolling off (using the Threshold knob).
+AccuBASS restores bass around 50 Hz to 125 Hz; AccuBASS will not add content that is not already present in the signal and can be set to activate only when the bass in the factory system begins rolling off (using the Threshold knob).
 The end result is a smooth bass response at all system volumes.

 Think of AccuBASS as the Barry White of bass restoration.